 In Vermont, the largest man-made lake, or reservoir, is Moore Reservoir.

 The largest man-made lake in Vermont is Moore Reservoir.
 It has a surface area of 3,181 acres, a maximum length of 9.8 miles, and a maximum width of 2 miles.
 Some sources, however, mention that the reservoir is slightly larger, reaching almost 3,500 acres in surface area.
-The average depth of the reservoir is 60 feet, but it can reach 120 feet in some regions.
+The average depth of the reservoir is 60 feet, but it can reach 120 feet in some parts.

 The reservoir is located on the Connecticut River and was formed by the Moore Dam, completed in 1956.
 However, Moore Reservoir isn’t completely located in Vermont; a part of it is in New Hampshire, where it’s found in Littleton and Dalton communities.
 In Vermont, it’s located in Waterford and Concord.